php-school/workshop-manager/README.md

 ### Uninstall | Remove

-Remove a workshop by their package name.
+Remove a workshop by its package name.

 ```sh
  workshop-manager uninstall learnyouphp